emdupre/core-git-course/_episodes/04-branching.md

 ~~~
 $ git checkout paperWJohn	# Switch branch
-$ gedit journal.md		# Add 'simulations' section
+$ nano journal.md		# Add 'simulations' section
 $ git add journal.md
 $ git commit -m "Add simulations" journal.md
 ~~~
 {: .language-bash}

-At this point let's visualise the state of our repo, and we can see the diverged commit history reflecting the recent work on our two branches:
+At this point let's visualize the state of our repo, and we can see the diverged commit history reflecting the recent work on our two branches: